 Scholastic’s author Mike Venezia has come up with a good series of Artist introductions to children (Getting to Know the World’s Greatest Artists) in engaging ways via cartoon and simple explanation with brightly coloured illustrations of their works.
 He has done one for Velázquez.

 Where to see Diego Velázquez’s artwork in Spain

 Visit the Prado Museum in Madrid for his famous royal court paintings.
 At the Prado see Velázquez’s most famous work, done only a few years prior his death, Las meninas (with a cheeky little self-portrait of the artist).
 This oil painting shows the princess, Infanta Margarita (daughter of Philip IV and Queen Mariana) with her personal maids, servants and pets.

 2 / Pablo Picasso

-Spain’s most famous Artist – Picasso
+Spain’s 4 most famous Artists – Picasso

 Jump to the Modern century and you find Spain’s best known artist, Pablo Picasso.
 There are many good art books on Picasso to pick up to get to know this character.
 Have a lot of time to dedicate to reading about Picasso?

 Books on Picasso, Travellers to Spain should read

 Try the triptych, A life of Picasso, vol 1-3, The Prodigy, The Cubist Rebel & The Triumphant Years, by John Richards, who had a personal relationship with the artist.
 This is a fascinating read with fairly unfettered access to Picasso and his works.
 It was certainly a massive undertaking by Richards and fleshes out this artist like no other book or series.